Integrated National Air Pollution and Health Data

 The Response

-This project will standardise data inputs from all air pollution monitoring stations in Australia.
+This project standardised data inputs from all air pollution monitoring stations in Australia.
 It will build a database containing all historical and current observations, including those for particulate matter of 2.5 µm (PM2.5), nitrogen dioxide (NO2), carbon monoxide (CO), sulphates (SO2), ozone (O3) and ultrafine particles (UFP).

-To estimate exposures at high spatial and temporal resolutions, this data will then be used in exposure models that accommodate predictors from:
+To estimate exposures at high spatial and temporal resolutions, this data was then used in exposure models that accommodate predictors from:

 • atmospheric chemistry modelling